-Our engineering and induction heating experts have compiled a list of questions frequently asked questions.
-This list will be updated frequently.
+Our engineering and induction heating experts have compiled a list of frequently asked questions.
+This list will be updated often.
 Ask your own questions.
 We are happy to help.

 Q: What do you mean by _(insert term or phrase to be defined here)_?

 A: Please review our Glossary for commonly used words and phrases from the induction heating industry.